Kepler in Rwanda adds a new university program to News Decoder’s community, extending our reach to 20 partners in 15 countries.

 Launched in 2016 and based in France, News Decoder helps students at its partner institutions hone their skills and develop global citizenship competencies through workshops, webinars, publishing and mentoring by its experienced correspondents.
 Students work with peers in other countries examining major global issues and then conveying their research on News Decoder’s website and in webinars.

 With its partnership with Kepler, News Decoder strengthens its commitment to bringing continents closer together and creating cross-border learning opportunities for students from diverse socio-economic, geographic and cultural backgrounds.

-Tendayi Chirawu is News Decoder’s Communications and School Engagement Manager.
+Tendayi Chirawu was News Decoder’s Communications and School Engagement Manager in 2020-21.
 A citizen of Zimbabwe, Zambia and Namibia, she has a masters degree in Global Communication & Civil Society from the American University of Paris.
 She has experience working for non-profit and for-profit organizations in Africa, Asia and Europe.
 Chirawu is a published author and has written for international news publications.